ZAEDPolSl/HistoKit/docs/source/Examples/TissueDetection.rst

 ^^^^^
 Folder containing .mat files with masks after tissue detection.
 Files have the following structure:

+masks
+^^^^^
+Folder containing ``.mat`` files with masks generated during tissue detection.
+Each file contains the following fields:

 .. list-table::
    :header-rows: 1
-   :widths: 15 50
+   :widths: 20 60

-   * - Key
+   * - **Key**
-     - Description
+     - **Description**

    * - ``basename``
-     - Tissue file basename (without the `.svs` extension)
+     - Basename of the corresponding tissue image (filename without the ``.svs`` extension).

    * - ``mask_bg``
-     - Mask with detected tissue - ``uint8`` 2D array with ``1`` for tissue and ``0`` for background.
-Regions are not separated.
-The mask is created for the entire slide.
+     - Binary tissue mask (``uint8`` 2D array).
+       Tissue pixels are labeled as ``1`` and background pixels as ``0``.
+       The mask is generated for the entire slide (regions are not separated).

    * - ``ind_WSI``
-     - Indexes for WSI image layers (MATLAB-style indexing from 1)
+     - Indices of WSI pyramid levels (MATLAB-style indexing starting at ``1``).

    * - ``ratio``
-     - Ratio for each image layer.
-Ratio is calculated as the dimension of the largest layer divided by the dimension of the given layer.
+     - Scaling ratio for each pyramid level, computed as:
+       *size of largest WSI layer / size of the given layer.*

    * - ``scale_val``
-     - Scale factor applied to masks.
-Scale factor is calculated as the mask magnification divided by the magnification of the largest WSI layer (``mag_l0``).
+     - Final scale factor applied to masks.
+       Computed as: *mask magnification / magnification of the largest WSI layer (``mag_l0``)*.

    * - ``thr``
-     - Thresholds for R, G, B channels.
+     - Threshold values used for tissue detection for the R, G, and B channels.

    * - ``mask_mag``
-     - Magnification of saved masks.
+     - Magnification at which the mask is stored.

    * - ``mpp``
-     - MPP (microns per pixel) of the slide, if the information is not available, MPP is calculated as 10 divided by slide magnification of the larges layer.
+     - Microns-per-pixel (MPP) value of the slide.
+       If unavailable in metadata, it is estimated as:
+       *10 / magnification of the largest WSI layer.*

    * - ``mag_l0``
-     - Magnification of the largest WSI layer (the highest resolution).
+     - Magnification of the largest-resolution WSI layer (highest detail level).

 masks_grandqc